Emporia, Kansas minor league baseball history: The ballparks

 The 1895 Emporia Maroons reportedly hosted minor league home games at Athletic Park.
 Today, Athletic Park is still in use as a public park, containing the Kelsch Ball Park and Fischler Field.
 The park is located at 700 West 1st Street, Emporia, Kansas.

-In 1914, the Emporia Bidwells were noted to have played minor league home games at Soden's Grove.
+In 1914, the Emporia Bidwells played minor league home games at Soden's Grove.
 Reference indicates the ballpark was built in 1914 by the Emporia Amusement Company and designed by Mit Wilhite, with the site adjacent to the fairgrounds.
-The ballpark reportedly had a clay infield and on-deck circles, with a 64-foot grandstand and 102 foot long Left field bleachers.
+The ballpark reportedly had a clay infield and on-deck circles, with a 64-foot grandstand and 102-foot-long Left field bleachers.
 The ballpark was reportedly built for $750.
 Today, the Sodens Grove Ball Field is still in use as a public baseball field, hosting Emporia High School games and other youth baseball.
 The location is noted to be 1000 South Commercial Street, Emporia, Kansas.

-The 1924 Emporia Traders minor league team was noted to have played home games at Logan Park.
+The 1924 Emporia Traders minor league team hosted minor league home games at Logan Park.
 Reportedly, cattle were allowed to graze on the outfield grass.
 The ballpark was located at Congress Street & Logan Street, Emporia, Kansas.